enzofrancescaHM/RoomXRNative/readme.md

 - Clean Chat Button on GUI
 - [FIX] require permission only in case of USB Glasses
 - [FIX] loopback does not stop when leave mainpage
+- Live Pointer on Univet Glasses
+- Toggle Display on Univet Glasses

 ## Changelist: